 Your child will complete one or more brief Placement Tests.
 Encourage your child to do their own work, without your help, and without a calculator.

-Both the Introduction lessons and the Placement Tests are delivered to your child automatically, as the parent you do not need to do anything.
+The Placement Tests are delivered to your child automatically, as the parent you do not need to do anything.
 The Placement process helps your child start learning the earliest critical concept needed.
 From their first Lesson Instruction, your child will experience rapid success while mastering concepts they need, and challenging past plenty of concepts they already know.